 How important is my doctor's experience with laser vision correction?

 From published studies and our experience, it is clear that surgeon experience and skill are critical in laser vision correction and there is no truth to the myth that"the laser does all the work in LASIK."
 Risks of complications appear to be greatly reduced by the surgeon's experience, training and meticulous attention to detail.
 Washington Eye Physicians & Surgeons laser vision correction surgeons, Drs.
-Adi, Martin, and Rubinfeld are all fellowship-trained corneal specialists and laser vision correction is corneal surgery.
+Adi, Martin, and Macedo are all fellowship-trained corneal specialists and laser vision correction is corneal surgery.
 Drs.
-Rubinfeld, Martin and Adi's experience and surgical skills are well known in the Washington area, nationally and internationally.
+Martin, Adi, and Macedo's experience and surgical skills are well known in the Washington area, nationally and internationally.
 They initially became involved in the treatment of excimer laser patients in 1991 and have dedicated much of their practice to vision correction for their patients.
 They have helped to train hundreds of LASIK surgeons and co-managing eye-doctors through proctoring, lectures and scientific articles and book chapters they have published.
 Because of their experience, hundreds of doctors, eye doctors, surgeons and other health care workers have trusted their eyes to our laser vision correction team.

 What if I have astigmatism?

 Many of our patients have heard that astigmatism can't be treated with the laser, however, treatment of astigmatism was FDA approved in 1997 and the results of our treatments of patients with astigmatism have been excellent, especially with custom LASIK.